Frequently Asked Questions

 What is the Board of Trustees' role?

-Transparency and rigorous accountability are cornerstone principles for The Ndege Group.
-This is primarily ensured through:
+Transparency and rigorous accountability are cornerstone principles for The Ndege Group, ensured through:

-OmniGaza Blockchain Platform: The use of OmniGaza, a cutting-edge blockchain platform, which is specifically engineered to guarantee unparalleled transparency and rigorous accountability in all aspects of project management and financial syndication.
+• OmniGaza® Platform: Blockchain-based infrastructure specifically engineered to guarantee unparalleled transparency and rigorous accountability in all aspects of project management and financial syndication.

 Detailed Report on ASDT